invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 * The point at which an image fully converges.

-Hence, remember that your workflow/strategy for image formation should define your optimal number of steps, even for the same prompt and seed (for example, if you seek full convergence, you may run `K_LMS` for `-s200` in the case of the red-haired girl, but `K_LMS` and `-s20`-taking one tenth the time- may do as well if your workflow includes adding small details, such as the missing shoulder strap, via `img2img`.
+Hence, remember that your workflow/strategy should define your optimal number of steps, even for the same prompt and seed (for example, if you seek full convergence, you may run `K_LMS` for `-s200` in the case of the red-haired girl, but `K_LMS` and `-s20`-taking one tenth the time- may do as well if your workflow includes adding small details, such as the missing shoulder strap, via `img2img`.